sagemath/trac_to_gh/Issue 2828.md

 # Issue 2828: get doctest coverage for combinat/ to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2828

 Original creator: mhansen